scrapy/parsel/docs/xpath-tutorial.rst

     </body>
     </html>

-This is very similar to ``cd /`` in a shell within a Unix filesystem (going to the root directory).
+This is very similar to ``cd /`` in a Unix shell (going to the root directory).

 .. warning::
-    Unfortunately, this ``"/"`` expression does not work as expected with parsel.
-We get an empty list instead of the root node.

-    It is a limitation of lxml apparently, because it works with libxml2 directly.
-In practice though, this doesn't matter much because the root node is virtually never used directly.
+    This ``"/"`` expression does not work as expected with parsel: you get an empty list instead of the root node.
+It is an lxml limitation (it works with libxml2 directly).
+In practice this rarely matters -- the root node is virtually never used directly.

 Selecting elements